Lillian1228/Data-Science-Nuggets/Algorithms/data_structures.md

 In summary, the general thought process when encountering a binary tree problem is:

-1. Traversal: Can the answer be obtained by traversing the binary tree once?
-If so, use a **traverse function with external variables**.
+1. **Traversal (DFS/backtracking)**: Can the answer be obtained by traversing the binary tree once?
+If so, use a **traverse function with external variables and no return value**.

-2. Decompose: Can you define a **recursive** function to derive the answer to the original problem from the answers to **subproblems (subtrees)**?
+2. **Decompose (dynamic programming)**: Can you define a **recursive** function to derive the answer to the original problem from the answers to **subproblems (subtrees)**?
 If so, write this recursive function's definition and make full use of its return value.

 3. Regardless of the approach, understand what each node of the binary tree needs to do and when it should be done (preorder, inorder, postorder).